Per-example gradients: a new frontier for understanding and improving optimizers: New perspectives from gradient statistics

-We implemented these optimizers, which we call \adamvar and \adammsq respectively, using linear combinations of $\nua$ and $\num$ as we had for the measurements.
+for $\hat \sigma^2$, $\hat \mu^2$ defined in~\eqref{eq:musq_sigsq_est}.
 Full pseudocodes of \adam variants are presented in Appendix~\ref{app:pseudocodes}.
 We found that indeed \adamvar had similar stability issues to and even worse performance than \muadam (Figure \ref{fig:adam_family_bs_scaling}, bottom right).
-We also found that \adammsq tended to destabilize in only a few hundred steps, since the estimator $\mu^2$ in \ref{eq:musq_sigsq_est} is not guaranteed to be non-negative ($\nua$ can be $0$ for a finite sample, while $\num$ is always positive).
+We also found that \adammsq had a tendency to destabilize in only a few hundred steps, since the estimator $\mu^2$ in \eqref{eq:musq_sigsq_est} is not guaranteed to be non-negative ($\nua$ can be $0$ for a finite sample, while $\num$ is always positive).

-We solved the convergence issue by adding filtering to $\nu$, so that the preconditioner is $\sqrt{\relu(\nu)}+\eps$, with a larger $\eps = 10^{-6}$.
+We solved the convergence issue by adding filtering to $\nu$, so that the preconditioner reads then $\sqrt{\relu(\hat \mu^2)}+\eps$, with a larger $\eps = 10^{-6}$.
 Applying the $\relu$ only before applying the preconditioner maintains the unbiased nature of the estimator.
-This was combined with gradient clipping to obtain an algorithm which trains smoothly with slightly better performance than \adam at batch size $\B=64$ (loss of $3.05$ vs $3.06$, Figure \ref{fig:adam_micro_adam_scaling}, left).
+This was combined with gradient clipping to obtain an algorithm which trains smoothly with slightly better performance than \adam at batch size $\B=64$ (loss of $3.05$ vs $3.06$, Figure \ref{fig:adam_micro_adam_scaling}).
 It lagged slightly behind \adam for most of training and then surpasses it at the end.
 As expected, \adammsq shows universal curves over a large range of batch sizes with the scaling rule $\lr\propto\B$ using the same methodology as for \muadam (Figure \ref{fig:adam_family_bs_scaling}, bottom left, using $0.5\lr^*\B$ where $\lr^*$ is optimal at $\B = 64$).
 There was $20\%$ more wall-clock time with our \vmap implementation.

 A natural question is: why is \adam the best stable member of this extended \adam family?
 We observe that the \adam preconditioner is the unique linear combination of $\nua$ and $\num$ that minimizes the $\sigma^{2}$ term while maintaining non-negativity.
 This suggests that improvements to \adam along these lines would require emphasizing the $\mu^{2}$ information without instability due to small or negative contributions to the estimator.

 Our experiments with \adammsq demonstrated one mitigation strategy but others (such as averaging $\num$ and $\nua$ across blocks of parameters) are worth exploring.